1792 United States presidential election in Virginia

-The 1792 United States presidential election in Virginia took place between November 2 and December 5, 1792, as part of the 1792 United States presidential election.
+A presidential election was held in Virginia between November 2 and December 5, 1792, as part of the 1792 United States presidential election.
 Virginia's 21 electors each cast one vote for the incumbent, George Washington, and one vote for John Adams, the incumbent Vice President.

 Virginia unanimously voted for independent candidate and incumbent president, George Washington.
 The total vote is composed of 962 for Democratic-Republican electors, all of whom were supportive of Washington and George Clinton.
-The totals for Virginia appears to be incomplete.
+The total for Virginia appears to be incomplete.

 Results

 Virginia was divided into 21 electoral districts.